 - Single Episode: every single episode must resolve a problem of its own (with the exception of the cliffhanger two-part episode).

 A single episode arc should start with the introduction of a new problem/event (or possibly pick up from where the end of the previous episode introduced the new problem).
 The middle of the episode describes the efforts to come to grips with the problem/event.
 The middle should include ratcheting tension and stakes.
 The end describes an either successful or unsuccessful attempt to resolve the problem/event.
 Commonly, the end will provide resolution of one problem/event just to introduce the next.

-Do all this while also referencing the mini-series arc, the endgame arc, and altering your character dynamics with either a death or a ressurection and you’re golden.
-But, we’ll have to wait for the next posts to get into the details on these!
-Next up, we’ll focus on episode transitions and incorporating mini-series arcs.
+Stick to one of these forms of episodic storytelling, remember to reference the mini-series arc, always point back to the endgame arc, and constantly spice up your character dynamics with either a death or a resurrection and you're golden.
+But, we'll have to wait for the next posts to get into the details on these!
+Next up, we'll focus on episode transitions and incorporating mini-series arcs.

 Sound off in the comments if you disagree or have anything to add.
 I'm by no means the Jedi Master of this stuff (although I have reached advanced Padawan levels).